azoulais/Course-registration-system-SPL-ASS3/README.md

 # course-registration-system-SPL-ASS3
-A basic server-client system for courses registration.
+A basic server-client system for courses registration.\n In this assignment we have implemented a server based on the reactor design pattern.
+Our server is built in java and the client side is built in cpp.